-The Collaborative reports information regarding its financial position and activities according to three classes of net assets: unrestricted net assets which have no donor-imposed restrictions; temporarily restricted net assets which have donor-imposed restrictions that will expire in the future; and permanently restricted net assets which have donor-imposed restrictions which do not expire.
-The Collaborative has no permanently restricted net assets at June 30, 2014 and 2013.
+The Collaborative reports information regarding its financial position and activities according to three classes of net assets: unrestricted net assets which have no donor-imposed restrictions; temporarily restricted net assets which have donor-imposed restrictions that will likely expire in the future; and permanently restricted net assets which have donor-imposed restrictions which do not expire.
+The Collaborative has no permanently restricted net assets at June 30, 2015 and 2014.